You don’t need an in-depth understanding of composting terms in order to compost successfully.

 Do note we haven’t included bins, which are covered in our guide to choosing a compost bin.

 A natural bacteria found in soil that can thrive in compost as it cools down.
-Actinomycetes help break down the compost material, and are particularly good at breaking down woodier material which contains higher quantities of lignins.
+Actinomycetes help break down the compost material and are particularly good at breaking down woodier material that contains higher quantities of lignins.
 Their fine white filaments, which can look like a spider’s web, resemble fungal growth.

 A compost activator is an ingredient/s added to the compost heap in order to kick start or speed up the composting process.

 Literally: with air.
-Aerobic composting refers to composting which utilises bacteria that require oxygen.
+Aerobic composting refers to composting which utilizes bacteria that require oxygen.

 A chemical weed killer that is used by some farmers and can be passed on to manure via animals.
 Has been found in some commercially produced compost, which is another reason to make your own compost!

 In open piles, it is generally not a good idea as it is slower than aerobic composting and can produce harmful gases such as methane.

-Microbes which do much of the work of breaking down organic materials into nutrients.
+Single-celled micro-organisms that do much of the work of breaking down organic materials into nutrients.
+See compost bacteria to learn more.

-These are microscopic particles which include pollen and fungal spores.
+These are microscopic particles that include pollen and fungal spores.
 Dry and musty compost heaps can release these when turned.
 These can, in rare cases, cause allergic reactions.
-One of the worst is Aspergillus fumigatus, which can lead to a condition known as farmer’s lung.
-If a compost heap is dry, it is best to soak it before turning, or wear a face mask.
+One of the worst is Aspergillus fumigatus, which can lead to a condition known as Farmer’s Lung.
+If a compost heap is dry, it is best to soak it before turning or wear a face mask.

 Biodynamic gardeners and farmers prepare six plants, each in a different way, to be used in a compost heap.
 The plants are yarrow, chamomile, stinging nettle, oak, dandelion and valerian.
 Each plant is prepared in a different way.

-For example, the flowers of the chamomile is encased in a cows intestine and buried over winter, while Yarrow flowers are put in a stag’s bladder, hung from a tree over the summer and then buried over winter.
+For example, the flowers of the chamomile are encased in a cow’s intestine and buried over winter, while Yarrow flowers are put in a stag’s bladder, hung from a tree over the summer, and then buried over winter.
 For more information see Biodynamic.org.